UPCOMING EVENTS

 adopted an active policy of raising awareness among government officials,

-members of parliament, etc. in the FRY of some basic standards which should
+members of parliament, etc. in the FRY of some basic standards which

 be part of any law enforcement training and practice.